Jezebel: Elijah

 As a result, Elijah invited Jezebel's prophets of Baal and Asherah to a challenge at Mount Carmel.
 The theologian Adam Clarke writing in the early 1800s argued that these prophets would have been royal chaplains and that the Baalist prophets had more jurisdiction over Samaria during Jezebel's reign than the Asherah prophets, who were always indigenous to Samaria.
 The challenge was to see which god, Yahweh or Baal, would burn a bull sacrifice on an altar.
 Jezebel's prophets failed to summon Baal in burning the bull sacrifice, despite their cries and cutting themselves.
 Elijah, however, succeeded when he summoned Yahweh, impressing the Israelites.
 He then ordered the people to seize and kill the prophets of Baal and Asherah at the Kishon River.
 In response, Jezebel vows to kill Elijah.
 Elijah fled to Mount Horeb, where he mourned the apostasy of Israel.

-Attempted kidnapping

-After these events, Ben-Hadad, the king of Aram-Damascus, besieged Israel and threatened to capture Ahab's wives, including Jezebel.
-Ahab refused and defeated him in battle.
-However, he spared Ben-Hadad's life, an act that was denounced by an unnamed prophet.
-The prophet also declared that Israel would be ravaged by the Arameans as punishment.

 Naboth

 Jezebel was said to have resolved a failed business deal between Ahab and a civilian named Naboth, concerning a vineyard.
 To do this, she ordered the execution of Naboth and his sons, under false charges of blasphemy against God and the king.
 Commentators observe that the execution was performed according to the Biblical guidelines so that suspicions of foul play could be minimized.
 After Naboth's death, his corpse was licked by stray dogs.
 His execution was criticized by Elijah, who prophesized doom for Jezebel's family as punishment.